cunybpl/nycet_pnp/src/content/guides/systems/boiler.md

 ### Heat Exchanger

 The heat exchanger of boiler systems enables the heat transfer from the fuel combustion chamber to the water, without having direct contact.
 Non-condensing boilers typically have a single heat exchanger chamber while condensing boilers have a secondary heat exchanger, increasing the heat transfer area of the system and improving its efficiency.
-To operate in condensing mode the return water to the boiler must be at or below 140oF.
+To operate in condensing mode the return water to the boiler must be at or below 140°F.
+<a class="continue" href="/documents/components/liquid-to-liquid-heat-exchanger"><span>Continue Reading</span><i class="fa fa-arrow-right"></i></a>

 ### Burner